 If you prefer not to provide discussion time during class, even if you do not wish to lead an in-classroom discussion, it is probably best to acknowledge the event.
 A national or local tragedy can result in students having difficulty concentrating.
 Failure to mention the event can result in students becoming angry at what they label as a “professor’s insensitivity to what happened.”

 If you choose not to devote discussion time to the event, you might mention that tragedies stir up many emotions and that you want to remind the students that there are resources on campus where they might consider seeking support.
 Our campus resources include the Counseling Center, Office of Religious and Spiritual Life, and Residential Education.

 If you wish to provide an opportunity for discussion, here are some ideas to consider.

 Consider providing an opportunity at the beginning of a class period.
-Often, a short time period is more effective than a whole class period.
+A short time period is more effective than a whole class period.
 This serves the purpose of acknowledging that students may be reacting to a recent event without pressuring them to speak.

 - Acknowledge the event

 Introduce the opportunity by briefly acknowledging the tragic event and suggesting that it might be helpful to share personal reactions.

 - Allow brief discussion of the facts and then shift to emotions

 Often the discussion starts with students asking questions about what actually happened and “debating” some details.
 People are more comfortable discussing facts, than feelings, so it’s best to allow this exchange for a brief period of time.
 After facts have been exchanged, you can try to shift the discussion toward sharing personal and emotional reactions.